matheus23/irreactive.com/content/declarative-apis.md

 So let's look at a declarative API.

 # A Declarative API

+The imperative API is modeled after a real-world analogy of a person with a pencil, who is instructed what to do:

+* "Move your pencil to 100, 100."
+* "Use the red pencil."
+* "Sketch a circle with radius 20."
+* "Outline your sketch."
+* "Move your pencil to 200, 100."
+* "Use the blue pencil."
+* "Sketch a rectangle with width 50 and height 30."
+* "Fill in your sketch."

+The analogy of the declarative API works more like a higher-level explanation of a picture:

+"The picture consists of two objects on top of each other:
+* At 200, 100, a blue filled rectangle with width 50 and height 30 and
+* at 100, 100, a red outlined circle with radius 20."

 <in-margin>
 <info title="Info: About the programming language in following code examples.">